Did you know…

 What can I refer a student to the Career Center for?

 We have a staff of career counselors and job search advisors who can help students with almost anything career-related, including:

-Don’t forget to refer your students to our events!
-We host professional networking events and opportunities for students to connect with employers, alumni, and faculty/staff, including Career Fairs, the Meet the Employers series, and a Make College Count!
-Happy Hour for first and second year students.
+Don’t forget to refer your students to our events, and join us yourself!
+We host or co-host professional networking events and opportunities for students to connect with employers, alumni, and faculty/staff, including Career Fairs, Meet the Employers events, and a Bronco Social for first year students.